Societal marketing

 marketing is a marketing concept that holds that a company should make marketing decisions not only by considering consumers' wants, the company's requirements, but also society's long-term interests.

-The societal marketing concept holds that the organization's task is to determine the needs, wants, and interests of a target market and to deliver the desired satisfactions more effectively and efficiently than competitors in a way that preserves or enhances the well-being of both the individual consumer and society in general.
+The societal marketing concept holds that an organisation should provide products for consumers while building revenue using profit and at the same time, also benefitting the society by producing sustainable and benefitting-to-the-society products.
 Therefore, marketers must endeavor to satisfy the needs and wants of their target markets in ways that preserve and enhance the well-being of consumers and society as a whole.
 It is closely linked with the principles of corporate social responsibility and of sustainable development.